randomwangran/10000-org-files-linked/README.md

 `M-x org-roam-find-file` (this will frozen emacs) The time is estimated by upper bond, i.e. when I see emacs starts to count the file number.

+During executing, I find `find` command is being used from `top`, but the cpu usage is only 2%.

 After seeing the mini-buffer's update, a time counter starts to run.
 It's a rough estimation.